sakgoyal/unique-set/README.md

 Extends the native `Set` class to deeply compare using [fast-deep-equal](https://www.npmjs.com/package/fast-deep-equal), with optional Bloom filter optimization.

-Supports ESM and CommonJS.

-WARNING: This version exports 2 classes instead of a single default class, breaking b/c with version 1.

 The extended methods iterate through the elements of the `UniqueSet` until equality is found.
 If no elements match, the entire `UniqueSet` would have been iterated.
 However fast `fast-deep-equal` is, calling it in a loop like this makes performance many, many times worse than the native `Set`.
 For datasets greater than a thousand elements, there is probably a better way to achieve what you're trying to do.
 Otherwise, `UniqueSet` is convenient.

 UPDATE: Version 2 ships with `BloomSet`, in which equality checks are optimized with a Bloom filter.
 This class is useful for larger datasets, performing about 3-10 times faster than `UniqueSet` for datasets greater than 1000 elements.
 Less than a few hundred (~400) elements, `UniqueSet` is faster. `BloomSet`'s probabilistic false positives are covered by a fallback to `fast-deep-equal`.
 BloomSet is still orders of magnitude slower than the native `Set`, but if deep equality is required, this is a decent option.